bulletmark/debugpy-run/README.md

 bundled with it.
 You open a terminal window and run this utility to invoke your program with arguments.
-The utility finds the path where [`debugpy`](https://github.com/microsoft/debugpy) is installed and then runs it for program and arguments you specify, in listen mode.
+The utility finds the path where [`debugpy`](https://github.com/microsoft/debugpy) is installed and then runs it for the program and arguments you specify, in listen mode.
 Connect to it from within [VS Code](https://code.visualstudio.com/) using the Python "Remote Attach" debug configuration (using the default host and port settings).
-You can just `control+c` and then re-run the command with changed arguments using your shell history and command line editing facilities, for each debug run.
+You can `control+c` and then re-run the command with changed arguments using your shell history and command line editing facilities, for each debug run.
 You can also run `debugpy-run` remotely, with `debugpy` explicitly installed for this case, to debug from VS Code